Skip to main content

 Permissions

-Manual Control requires the Control Devices permission in your Studio role.
+Manual Control requires permission to control your controllers.
 Viewers can't drive channels; editors and admins can.
 Set per-user roles in your Studio's Settings → Members.